 In 1952 he moved the family to Toronto and setup shop on Berkley Street.

 Then in 1954 he moved the shop to the 920 Kingston road address.
-The storefront where I had The Twelfth Fret was a taylor’s shop and the Benko workshop was only accessible from the back alleyway.
+The storefront where I had The Twelfth Fret was a tailor’s shop and the Benko workshop was only accessible from the back alleyway.
 Much of the workshop was a converted car garage.
 When I setup shop I found everything was nicely wired for 220 volts but it was very cold in winter.
 I later realized that the plywood floor was placed directly on the soil !

 During the folk era of the 1960s his business flourished and he routinely built and restored guitars for the local Toronto session players and even built two guitars for Gordon Lightfoot.
 Frank Benko retired in 1974 and passed away in 1980.